 A formal travel expense policy provides employees with knowledge of what they can and cannot submit as reimbursable, while providing management with critical real-time visibility into budgets.
 Having this protocol in writing will cut down on reimbursable expense report fraud, which is often unintentional, but can have big consequences.
 Oversight found that 37% of business travelers had at least one exception on their expense reports, and the typical company loses at least 5% of its annual revenue to fraud.

 Where do you start?

 Creating an employee expense reimbursement policy from scratch can be overwhelming but an expense policy template can help get you started.
 You can use our expense policy builder to create your own customizable expense policy template in just a few clicks.

 Consider the following when you start working on (or revising) your policy.

-Emphasize the positives and lead by example
+Emphasize the positives of a revised expense policy and lead by example

 Consider helpful software tools and leverage existing technology

 An automated solution that automatically populates charges from suppliers, credit card companies, common expense categories and receipts such as business meal expenses, car rentals, dry cleaning, hotel rooms and airfare will save time and allow you to focus on your core business purpose.
 Choose an expense management solution that works with mobile devices and allows for the submission and approval of employee expenses via photographed receipts no matter where you or your employees are.